-Week 12: April 1, 3 Modern humans Readings: Chapter 13
+Week 12: April 1, 3 South America Readings: Chapter 14

-Week 13: April 8, 10 Modern humans Readings: Chapter 13 Final Quiz (10% of final grade) in Thursday class
+Week 13: April 8, 10 Early states in sub-Saharan Africa Chapter 10.5 Final Quiz (10% of final grade) in Thursday class

 ADDITIONAL CONTENT

 Writing across the Curriculum

 Writing skills are not exclusive to English courses and, in fact, should cross all disciplines.
 The University supports the belief that throughout their University careers, students should be taught how to write well so that when they graduate their writing abilities will be far above the minimal standards required at entrance.
 Consistent with this belief, students are expected to do a substantial amount of writing in their University courses and, where appropriate, instructors can and may use writing and the grading thereof as a factor in the evaluation of student work.
 The services provided by the Writing Centre in the Effective Writing Office can be utilized by all undergraduate and graduate students who feel they require further assistance.